Weld Joint Fit-Up: 1/16–1/8 in Gap Limits Guide

 When Small Gaps Become Weld Defects

-• Check alignment before welding; poor fit-up creates rejectable gaps.
+• Check alignment before welding because poor fit-up creates rejectable gaps.

-• Monitor gap length and width, not just average size.
+• Monitor gap length and width, not just the average size.

-• Verify the joint with NDE to catch hidden inconsistencies early.
+• Verify the joint with NDE when the code or customer requires it.

 Fit-Up Tolerances by Weld Type